How to Start a Nonprofit in Wyoming: A Step-by-Step Guide

 - Revenue and expense details

-Smaller organizations might qualify for Form 1023-EZ, offering a streamlined application process, as reported by 501c3.org.
+Smaller organizations might qualify for Form 1023-EZ, offering a streamlined application process.
 The filing fees vary:

 Labyrinth, Inc. supports both 1023 and 1023-EZ filings, with our specialists determining the most appropriate form for your organization.
 We also handle 1024 filings for organizations seeking 501(c)(4) status.